-Unmarried grade school and high school students under the age of 18 must have written consent of a parent or guardian before participating in any USBC league or tournament where any participant is awarded cash, bonds, gift certificates or merchandise prizes not compliant with Rule 400.
+Unmarried grade school and high school students under the age of 18 must have written consent of a parent or guardian before participating in any USBC league or tournament where any participant(s) is awarded cash, bonds, gift certificates or merchandise prizes not compliant with Rule 400.

-Such consent must be on file with the league secretary or tournament manager at least one week before participation when the youth is unaccompanied by a parent or guardian.
-If the youth is accompanied by his/her parent or guardian, the form must be submitted prior to his/her participation.
+Such consent must be on file with the league secretary or tournament manager prior to participation.
 Failure to file the consent form will cause the player to be ineligible and subject games bowled to forfeiture or disqualification.